Brady Campaign: History

 In 1974, the National Council to Control Handguns (NCCH) was founded by armed-robbery victim Mark Borinsky, a graduate of Johns Hopkins University.
 In 1975, Republican marketing manager Pete Shields, whose 23-year-old son had been murdered, joined NCCH as chairman.
 In 1980, the organization became Handgun Control, Inc. (HCI) and partnered with the National Coalition to Ban Handguns (NCBH).
 The partnership did not last long; the NCBH, renamed in 1990 as the Coalition to Stop Gun Violence (CSGV), generally advocates for stricter gun laws than does the Brady Campaign.

 HCI had few resources until 1980, after the murder of musician John Lennon increased the public's interest in shootings.
 By 1981, HCI's membership exceeded 100,000.
 In 1983, the center to Prevent Handgun Violence (CPHV) was founded as an educational outreach organization and sister project.
 In 1989, CPHV established the Legal Action Project to press its agenda in the courts.

 In 2001, Handgun Control, Inc. was renamed the Brady Campaign to Prevent Gun Violence, and the center to Prevent Handgun Violence was renamed the Brady Center to Prevent Handgun Violence, in honor of both Jim and Sarah Brady.
 The same year, the Million Mom March (MMM) was incorporated into the Brady Campaign.

 Leadership

 Current

 In September 2017, Kris Brown and Avery W. Gardiner assumed the roles of co-president, replacing Dan Gross.
 Brown was named the organization's sole president in November 2018.
-Liz Dunning, whose mother was randomly murdered by a serial killer in 2003, is the vice president for development.
+Liz Dunning is the vice president for development.